- How do I Install the ‘3CX Do Not Call’?

-- Click Login button to login to your account.
+- Click the Login button to log in to your account.

-- Check Remember me check box so that next time you can login automatically without providing login credentials.
+- Check the Remember Me check box so that next time you can log in automatically without providing login credentials.

-As an agent, you will be able to see only Reports and About screens.
+As an agent, you will be able to see only the Reports and About screens.